prateektrisect/P_LUnits/S1/T4/README.md

 ## Problem Statement
-Add another function to Task 2 named cube which takes n as input and prints cube of
+Add another function to the square() function named cube which takes n as input and prints cube of
 n.
 Use these functions to print cube and square of every element from the input list.